 Defining SFTP configuration

-Before using SFTP as a destination for backing up, you should define a new SFTP configuration using the Tools -> Options -> SFTP window.
+Before using SFTP as a destination for backing up, you should define a new SFTP configuration using the File -> Options -> Online destinations -> SFTP window.
 Once defined, you will be able to apply this SFTP configuration to individual backup jobs.

-Press the Add button once in Tools -> Options -> SFTP to add a new FTP connection .
+Press the Add button once in File -> Options -> Online destinations -> SFTP to add a new SFTP connection.
 The New SFTP configuration name will appear in the list and you can enter the other settings for this connection:

 - Configuration name - Enter here an arbitrary name for the connection.

 - Server name or IP - In this field you have to enter the name or IP address for the SFTP server